akashcraft/EyePort/README.md

 ```

 ## Important Notes
-You will need to manually install the ImageAI package if you want Image Detection to work.
+EyePort comes in two versions.
+Lite Version does not contain Image Detection while Full Version does.
+EyePort makes a distinction between the two versions on the interface.
+You will need to manually install the Object Detection Module (regular local install) or ImageAI package (systemwide development environment) if you want Image Detection to work.
 It has a lot of dependencies depending on if you want CPU/CUDA GPU to do the work and the site gets updates regularly.
 Hence, I did not include it here.
 There are two pre-trained models for you to work with in the releases section.
-Use the link above to get the ImageAI package or simply do not choose it in EyePort Settings.

-EyePort comes in two versions.
-Lite Version does not contain Image Detection while Full Version does.
-EyePort makes a distinction between the two versions on the interface.

 EyePort stores its configuration data in the Settings.txt which must be located in the same project folder.
 If this is not possible, EyePort will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder **must not** be deleted.
 EyePort will not load the GUI in that case.